jurgyy/vp-scale/README.md

 | Aquilo   | 1.144  |
 | Cerys*   | 0.215  |

 \* Example for modded planets.
-[Cerys](https://mods.factorio.com/mod/Cerys-Moon-of-Fulgora) is a modded moon of Fulgore and, as expected, is rendered much smaller than the full sized planets.
+[Cerys](https://mods.factorio.com/mod/Cerys-Moon-of-Fulgora) is a modded moon of Fulgora and, as expected, is rendered much smaller than the full sized planets.